lucianhanga/easyocr-api/README.md

 ### OCR accuracy issues

+**Server-side:**
 - Check image quality (300 DPI recommended for scanned documents)
 - Verify correct language codes are configured in `app/ocr_engine.py`
 - Review confidence scores in response (values < 0.7 may indicate poor quality)
 - Try preprocessing images (contrast adjustment, noise reduction)

+**Client-side (using tools/ocr_client.py):**
+- Enable automatic resizing for large images: `./tools/ocr_client.py image.png` (default)
+- Large images (>1500px) may fragment text - resizing to ~1400px improves accuracy
+- Try different max sizes: `--max-size 1200` or `--max-size 1600`
+- For mixed PDFs, text extraction is automatic (no OCR needed)

+### Client bounding boxes misaligned

+If bounding boxes in `*_boxed.pdf` don't match the text:
+- This is automatically fixed when using image resizing (default)
+- The client scales coordinates back to original image dimensions
+- Check logs for "Resize scale factor" to verify scaling is working
+- If still misaligned, report as a bug with the image/PDF

+### Mixed PDF sent to OCR unnecessarily

+As of the latest version:
+- Mixed PDFs (text + logos) skip OCR automatically
+- Text is extracted directly from PDF layers (< 1s)
+- If still being sent to OCR, update to latest client version
+- Use `--force-ocr` flag only if you really need OCR on mixed PDFs

 ### Out of memory errors